 Using an ESP devboard as a USB-UART bridge

-ESP development boards usually have an onboard USB interface, either built into the chip (e.g. ESP32-S3) or via an onboard USB-UART bridge chip.
+ESP development boards usually have an onboard USB interface, either built into the chip (e.g. ESP32-S Series) or via an onboard USB-UART bridge chip.
 However some ESP based devices not designed for development work don’t bother with this, and only expose the UART0 pins (TX and RX) for flashing purposes.

 Normally you would use a dedicated USB-UART interface board for this but what if you don’t have one?
 In this “emergency” situation it is possible to use a development board that does have a USB-UART bridge chip to flash another device.
 This is achieved by holding the ESP chip in reset so that it doesn’t interfere with the bridge chip operation.